 Keep a copy of emails

 You should also take a screenshot of the content where possible.
-This is useful to keep as a record, incase the content is deleted from the web – if it’s deleted from the web then the URL you’ve recorded won’t show the content.
+This is useful to keep as digital evidence, in case the content is deleted from the web – if it’s deleted from the web then the URL you’ve recorded won’t show the content.

 The exception to this is if you think the content may be “objectionable”.
-If you think this is the case, DO NOT copy the content.
+If you think this is the case, DO NOT copy the content as this is illegal.
 Contact Netsafe or the Department of Internal affairs immediately for advice on what to do next.